mah0001/metadata-editor-docs-v2/documenting_geographic.md

     - **`Classification system`** Specifies the formal system or policy under which the security classification is defined (e.g., national security guidelines, internal protocols).
     - **`Handling description`** Details instructions for how the dataset or service must be handled to comply with its security classification (e.g., encryption, access logging).

-- **`Keywords`**
-    A keyword is defined by:
-    - a keyword value ("keyword")
-    - an optional originating controlled vocabulary which in ISO standard is referred to as “Thesaurus”.
-If the keyword value originates from a controlled vocabulary (thesaurus, ontology), for example GEMET - Concepts, the citation of the originating controlled vocabulary shall be provided.
+- **`Keywords`** A keyword is defined by (i) a keyword value ("keyword"); (ii) an optional originating controlled vocabulary which in ISO standard is referred to as “Thesaurus”.
+If the keyword value originates from a controlled vocabulary (thesaurus, ontology), for example GEMET - Concepts; (iii) the citation of the originating controlled vocabulary shall be provided.
 It is better to select keyword values from a collection of terms linked and predefined (controlled vocabularies).
-    RECOMMENDATIONS
-    If only one keyword is used, then for spatial dataset or spatial dataset series, the keyword:
-    - shall describe the relevant data theme
-    - shall be expressed in the language of the metadata For example, a keyword that comes from GEMET - Concepts shall be cited as follows:
+If only one keyword is used, then for spatial dataset or spatial dataset series, the keyword (i) shall describe the relevant data theme; (ii) shall be expressed in the language of the metadata.
+For example, a keyword that comes from GEMET - Concepts shall be cited as follows: keyword: freshwater ; thesaurus name: GEMET - Concepts, version 2.4
-    - keyword: freshwater
-    - thesaurus name: GEMET - Concepts, version 2.4
   - **`Type`**
   - **`Keyword`** The keyword value is a commonly used word, formalized word or phrase used to describe the subject.
 While the topic category is too coarse for detailed queries, keywords help narrowing a full text search and they allow for structured keyword search.
   EXAMPLES: